 Hayes joined Watsi on August 14th, 2016.
 Six years ago, Hayes joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hayes' most recent donation traveled 8,600 miles to support Hla, a 43-year-old refugee from Thailand, to fund mass removal surgery.
+Hayes' most recent donation traveled 8,200 miles to support Juanita, a 75-year-old woman from Philippines, to fund a thyroidectomy to treat cancer.

 Hla is a 43-year-old woman from Thailand.
 She lives with her husband, daughter and son in a village in Thailand.
 They fled from across the border in Burma seven months ago because of fighting in their area.
 She used to be an agriculture day labourer but stopped working a month ago since her condition is worsened.
 Her husband is also an agriculture day labourer and her son is a student.
 Two years ago, Hla felt a small mass in her breast.
 The mass was not painful so she need not seek treatment.
 A few months ago, the mass started to increase in size and became painful.
 Currently, Hla still feels pain and feels stressed about her condition and also worries if her condition can be treatable or not.
 Fortunately, Hla sought treatment through our medical partner, Burma Children Medical Fund.
 She is now scheduled to undergo mass removal surgery on September 11th.
 She needs $1,500 to cover the total cost of her procedure and care.
 Hla said, "I am very happy that I will be able to receive surgery soon.
 I hope that I will be able to work again after my surgery."